MoniMurray/shopping-list/AGILE.md

 | \- Click on the list item to open the Item;<br>\- Click on Comment body field;<br>\- Add comment;<br>\- Save to return to Home page.                                                                                                                                                                                                                                                                                                                                           | 1\.
 Create a clickable comment link using fontawesome icon,<br>2\.
 Create a new class-based View in views.py to add a comment to an item<br>3\.
 Create a new note html Template,<br>4\.
 Connect the path url in urls.py.                                                                                                                                                                                                                                                                                                                                           |
 | \- On the landing page I can see the shopping list;<br>\- If I am registered/logged in, I can see the expanded view shopping list;<br>\- If a new item is added to the shopping list I can see it on the list.                                                                                                                                                                                                                                                                 | 1\.
 Create the view code in views.py;<br>2\.
 Create the base.html template to render the view, extend base.html into index.html, add if statement to conditionally check if user is authenticated to render full list or else a limited list;<br>3\.
 Connect up the URLS in the urls.py file                                                                                                                                                                                                                                                                       |

-This is a screenshot of the Kandban board as I worked through the User Story Tasks.
+This is a screenshot of the Kanban board as I worked through the User Story Tasks.
 ![User Story Tasks!](readme_media/screenshots/agile/Toggling_In_Progress.png).

 You will see from this screenshot above that some User Stories are in the 'Done' column, those whose User Story Tasks I was actively working on when this screenshot was captured are visible in the 'In Progress' column, and User Stories in the 'ToDo' column which have yet to be assigned to me to be worked on.